 The end of the calendar year is also the beginning of the expiration of copyright for many works.
-Each 1 January, review and determine which books, images and other works that you use entered the public domain on 1 January each year?
-Check to see whether you’re still trying to obtain permission for (or perhaps avoiding the use of) content that’s now freely available and in the public domain.
+Each 1 January, review and determine which books, images and other works that you use entered the public domain on 1 January 2021?
+Check to see whether you’re still trying to obtain permission for (or perhaps avoiding the use of) content that's now freely available and in the public domain.
 Public domain works are free to use and even adapt without payment or permissions.
 Here's a primer on the public domain.

 When did you last check your copyright permissions and licensing agreements?
 Are there any permissions and licenses that have expired or are expiring?
 Also ask yourself:

 3. Intellectual Property (IP) Audit

 Now is a great time to audit your IP to determine whether your use of others’ IP is legal.
-On another note, it’s also a great time to inventory your own IP — what you own and how you can exploit it and benefit from your own IP.
+On another note, it’s also a great time to inventory your own IP — what you own and how you can exploit and benefit from it.

 Remember that copyright is only one area of IP.
 You may create or own other things such as patents or trademarks that also have commercial value and must be used within the law or according to license agreements.
-If you own the IP or copyright then you can use and adapt and share it as you like; however, if it’s third-party content, you can only use it if you have permission and then the use must be according to the terms of the permission or license agreement.
+If you own the IP or copyright then you can use, adapt and share it as you like; however, if it's third-party content, you can only use it if you have permission and the use must be according to the terms of the permission or license agreement.

 Become a copyright leader in your organization with the Copyright Leadership Certificate.

 4. Fair Use Checklist

-Fair use allows use of content without permission.
+Fair use allows the use of content without permission.
 However, it also requires a judgment call as each situation of fair use is based on the particular circumstances at hand.
-Develop a checklist for use by your organization for evaluating fair use and to ensure a more consistent application of fair use.
+Develop a checklist for use by your organization for evaluating fair use and to ensure its more consistent application.

 5. Copyright Compliance Education